cs50/labs/caesar/README.md

 ## Validating the Key

 Now that you know how to read the key, let's analyze it.
-Modify `caesar.c` at right such that instead of printing out the command-line argument provided, your program instead checks to make sure that each character of that command line argument is a decimal digit (i.e., `0`, `1`, `2`, etc.) and, if any of them are not, terminates after printing the message `"Error: Key is not numeric"`.
+Modify `caesar.c` at right such that instead of printing out the command-line argument provided, your program instead checks to make sure that each character of that command line argument is a decimal digit (i.e., `0`, `1`, `2`, etc.) and, if any of them are not, terminates after printing the message `"Usage: ./caesar k"`.
 But if the argument consists solely of digit characters, you should convert that string (recall that `argv` is an array of strings, even if those strings happen to look like numbers) to an actual integer, and print out the *integer*.
 So, for example, the behavior might look like this:

 ```
 $ ./caesar 20
-Success!
+Success
 20
 ```